Two Hospital System

 Improving Health System Performance Through a Comprehensive Pharmacy Solution

-- Improve Performance Measures.
-Provide health system with a pharmacy-levered capability to positively influence CMS performance indicators and improve patient/employee satisfaction.
+- Improve performance measures.
+Provide the health system with a pharmacy-levered capability to positively influence CMS performance indicators and improve patient/employee satisfaction.

-- After experiencing year over year of double digit prescription drug program increases, the health system saved more than $1,305,000 or an average of 9.5% through the Prescription Benefit Administration initiative.
-This was done while maintaining and improving benefit structure (e.g. lower co-pays) for the employees of the system.
+- After experiencing year over year of double-digit prescription drug program increases, the health system saved more than $1,305,000 or an average of 9.5% through the prescription benefit administration initiative.
+This was done while maintaining and improving the benefit structure (e.g. lower co-pays) for the employees of the system.

 - The 340b Management initiative generated $2,010,000 in net savings for the system.
 The system has chosen to apply the funds to several areas of the operating expenses of the affiliated hospitals.